madkins23/go-slog/README.md

 the [`README`](bench/README.md) file located in the `bench` package directory.

 Benchmarks are intended to compare multiple handlers.
+This repository is configured to test all known, functional `slog` handlers that generate JSON.

 The benchmark data generated can be processed by two applications:
 * [`tabular`](cmd/tabular/tabular.go)
   generates a set of tables, each of which compares handlers for a given benchmark test.